Czhring/coffee-shop/README.md

 Building an coffee shop webite with the list of coffee with the informations about the  description and ingredients.
 Customer can add to the cart for check out.

 ## API
-Not sure it is enought informtion but I wasn't able to find another api that relate to coffee

 https://api.sampleapis.com/coffee/hot
 https://api.sampleapis.com/coffee/iced